FIFA Club World Cup: Trophy

-The design, according to FIFA, shows six staggered pillars, representing the six participating teams from the respective six confederations, and one separate metal structure referencing the winner of the competition.
-They hold up a globe in the shape of a football – a consistent feature in almost all of FIFA's trophies.
-The golden pedestal has the phrase, "FIFA Club World Cup", imprinted at the bottom.
+The design, according to FIFA, showed six staggered pillars, representing the six participating teams from the respective six confederations, and one separate metal structure referencing the winner of the competition.
+They held up a globe in the shape of a football – a consistent feature in almost all of FIFA's trophies.
+The golden pedestal had the phrase, "FIFA Club World Cup", imprinted at the bottom.

+As part of the expansion of the tournament to 32 teams, a new trophy was created in collaboration with global luxury jeweller Tiffany & Co. and unveiled on 14 November 2024.
+Worth around US$230,000, the new trophy features a 24-karat gold-plated finish, intricate laser-engraved inscriptions on both sides including a world map and the names of all 211 FIFA member associations and the six confederations, icons that capture football's traditions, including symbols of stadiums and equipment, and engravings in 13 languages and braille.
+Space is available to laser-engrave the emblems of the winning clubs for 24 editions of the tournament.
+The trophy can transform from a shield into a multifaceted and orbital structure.
+The design was inspired by the Voyager Golden Records.
+After FIFA handed the trophy over to US President Donald Trump for custody, he elected to keep it installed in the Oval Office, and FIFA presented the competition winners with a replica.

 Awards

 At the end of each Club World Cup, awards are presented to the players and teams for accomplishments other than their final team positions in the tournament.
 There are currently three awards: